This information will help you care for yourself after your breast implant surgery.

 - You may have a slight fever.
 Your temperature could reach 101° F (38.3° C).

-- The skin of your reconstructed breast may become pink or red.
+- The skin around your reconstructed breast may become pink or red.

-These are not signs of infection.
-They are signs that your body is adjusting to the implant.
-Call your doctor’s office if the redness or fever doesn’t improve 48 hours after your surgery.
+These aren’t signs of an infection.
+They’re signs that your body is adjusting to the implant.
+Call your doctor if the redness or fever doesn’t get better 48 hours after your surgery or if your temperature gets higher than 101° F (38.3° C).

-- Do not shower or wet your bandage for the first 48 hours after surgery.
+- Don’t shower or wet your bandage for the first 48 hours after surgery.

 - Avoid baths, hot tubs, and swimming pools for at least 6 weeks after your surgery.

-- Speak with your doctor or nurse before you use deodorant, lotion, or cream anywhere near your incision.
+- Talk with your doctor or nurse before you use deodorant, lotion, or cream anywhere near your incision.

-- Wear a soft supportive bra for 6 to 8 weeks after your surgery.
-Wear your bra even while sleeping.
+- Wear a soft supportive bra for 6 weeks after your surgery, even while sleeping.
 You may remove your bra when you bathe or shower.

-- Do not wear a bra that has underwire.
+- Don’t wear a bra that has underwire.

 - Your doctor will give you medication to treat your pain as needed.

 - Your doctor will give you an antibiotic.
-Take the medication as it is prescribed.
+Take the antibiotic as it’s prescribed.

-You can resume most activities right after your surgery, but below are some exceptions.
+You can resume most activities right after your surgery, but below are some things you should avoid:

-- Do not do any exercise that will tighten your chest muscles.
-If you have any questions, talk with your doctor or nurse.
+- Don’t do any exercise that will tighten your chest muscles.
+If you have any questions about this, talk with your doctor or nurse.

 - Check with your doctor or nurse before starting heavy exercises, such as running, jogging, or lifting weights.